AmieMalik06/Budget-Tracking-Expense-Log-App/README.md

 If you can't get this to work, see the [Troubleshooting](https://reactnative.dev/docs/troubleshooting) page.

 # Learn More
+EXPENSES LOG:
+This React Native code creates an expense tracker app where users can add, edit, and delete expenses.
+It’s the main part that controls everything.
+It helps us keep track of our spending in a really easy way.
+Description of the EXPENSES LOG:

+Components:
+1- ThemeToggle
+2- ExpenseInput
+ThemeToggle:
+The ThemeToggle component is responsible for rendering a toggle switch that allows users to switch between dark and light themes in the application.

+ExpenseInput:
+The ExpenseInput component is designed to render input fields for entering expense details, such as the Title and Cost.

+Imports:

+DateTimePickerModal is a component for picking dates and times in a modal.
+PencilSimple and TrashSimple are icons imported from the phosphor-react-native library.
+These are custom icons for the edit and delete buttons.
+State Management:

+isEnabled: Manages the state of the theme toggle switch (whether it's enabled or disabled).
+systemTheme: Retrieves the system's color scheme (light or dark) using the useColorScheme hook.
+theme: Manages the current theme of the application.
+date: Tracks the selected date for expense entries. expName and expCost: Store the name and cost of the expense currently being input.
+data: Maintains a list of expense items.
+totalExpenditure: Tracks the total amount spent on expenses.
+openDatePicker: Manages the visibility state of the date picker modal.
+mainButton: Manages the label text of the main action button (either "ADD EXPENSE" or "UPDATE").
+editingItemId: Tracks the ID of the expense item being edited (or null if not editing).
+styles: Retrieves the styles for the component based on the current theme.
+Date And Time Picker:

+The DateTimePickerModal component is used to display a modal for selecting dates.
+It allows users to confirm or cancel their date selections, with corresponding actions updating the application state accordingly.

+Functionalities:
+1. AddAndUpdate Items:

+2. Edit Items:

+3. Delete Items:

+Toggle Switch:

+This toggleSwitch function serves to toggle between dark and light themes in the application.

+FlatList:

+This code snippet creates a list of expenses, displaying each expense's ID, title, cost, and associated buttons for editing and deleting.
+It also handles interactions like editing and deleting expenses seamlessly.
+Additionally, it provides feedback when the list is empty.
+useEffect:

+This useEffect function ensures that the total expenditure is dynamically recalculated whenever there's a change in the expense data (data array), providing an accurate representation of the total expenses incurred by the user.
 To learn more about React Native, take a look at the following resources:

 - [React Native Website](https://reactnative.dev) - learn more about React Native.